Modifiers provide a mechanism to communicate special or specific circumstances related to the performance of a procedure or service.

 One example: Lumbar puncture discontinued due to patient agitation.

 Indicates that a physician has performed solely the surgical portion of a procedure and another physician will provide preoperative and/or postoperative management.

-One example: Emergency physician provides restorative treatment for fifth metacarpal fracture and refers patient to primary physician for follow up.
+One example: Emergency physician provides restorative treatment for a fifth metacarpal fracture and refers the patient to a primary physician for follow-up.

 -57 Decision for Surgery: